Avoiding Equivocation

 Related links

-- Building Programmable Transaction Blocks: Using the Sui TypeScript SDK to create programmable transaction blocks, which perform multiple commands in a single transaction.
+Using the Sui TypeScript SDK, you can create programmable transaction blocks to perform multiple commands in a single transaction.